 - (1) You buy 6.1% of a listed corporation.
 This is not a "last notification" as it was not made under s.313(1)(c). - (2) You sell 0.3% and the percentage figure of your interest passes though the 6% level.
-This is notifiable as the previous notice was given when first crossing the 5% threshold and does not count as a "last notification".
-(Note : If the percentage level of your interest after the next transaction was the same as, or less than, the percentage level after this transaction (5.8%) then this transaction would qualify as a "last notification" meaning that the next transaction would qualify for the de minimis exemption.
-In the event the next transaction resulted in an increase in the percentage level of your interest (to 6.2%) and accordingly the elements in paragraph 2.12.6.1(i) are not satisfied and the exemption is not available.) - (3) You buy 0.4% passing through the 6% level.
+This is notifiable as the previous notice is an initial notification which is not counted as a "last notification". - (3) You buy 0.4% passing through the 6% level.
 This is notifiable.
 It does not qualify for the de minimis exception because the percentage level of your interest after the transaction is not "the same as or lower" than your previous interest.
 This is a notification under s.313(1)(c) and qualifies as being a "Last notification" if the next transaction qualifies for the de minimis exemption. - (4) You sell 0.3%.
 This is exempt.
-All the conditions for the de minimis exemption are present.

-- (5) You buy 0.7%.
+All the conditions for the de minimis exemption are present. - (5) You buy 0.7%.
 This is exempt.
 All the conditions for the de minimis exemption are present.
-Even though you purchased more than 0.5% the percentage figure of you interest after the transaction is within 0.5% of the "Last Notification" i.e. 6.2%. - (6) You sell 0.8%.
+Even though you purchased more than 0.5% the percentage figure of you interest after the transaction is within 0.5% of the "Last Notification" i.e. 6.2%.

+- (6) You sell 0.8%.
 This is exempt.
 All the conditions for the de minimis exemption are present.
 Even though you sold more than 0.5% the percentage figure of you interest after the transaction is within 0.5% of the "Last Notification" i.e. 6.2%. - (7) You sell 0.2%.
 This is not notifiable because the percentage figure of your interest has not passed through a percentage level.
 None of the circumstances giving rise to a duty of disclosure listed in s.313(1) apply.
 The de minimis exemption does not create a reporting obligation if you stray outside the band of less than 0.5% from the "last notification".
 However, the de minimis exemption is no longer available thereafter until there is a further notice filed under s.313(1)(c). - (8) You buy 0.7%, passing through the 6% level.
-This is notifiable because the percentage figure of your interest passes through a whole percentage level.
+This is notifiable because the percentage figure of your interest passes though a whole percentage level.
 It does not qualify for the de minimis exception because the percentage figure of your interest after the previous transaction was not "at all times" within 0.5% of the percentage figure given in the "last notification".
 The difference between the percentage figure of the previous transaction and the "last notification" (5.6% and 6.2%) is 0.6%.